The Smurfs 2: Cancelled sequel

 By May 2012, just a few weeks after production of The Smurfs 2 was announced, Sony Pictures Animation and Columbia Pictures had been already developing a script for The Smurfs 3, with writers Karey Kirkpatrick and Chris Poche.
-Initially set for a release in summer 2015, Sony announced in March 2014 that plans for The Smurfs 3 had been folded and instead, it would reboot the series with a completely computer-animated film.
+Initially set for a release in summer 2015, Sony announced in March 2014 that plans for The Smurfs 3 had been cancelled and instead, it would reboot the series with a completely computer-animated film.

 Reboot

-Directed by Kelly Asbury, the reboot titled Smurfs: The Lost Village, was released on April 7, 2017 to mixed reviews, but was seen by both critics and audiences as an improvement over the live action films.
+Directed by Kelly Asbury, the reboot titled Smurfs: The Lost Village, was released on April 7, 2017, to mixed reviews, but was seen by both critics and audiences as an improvement over the live action films.